0x3f-lancers/openwiki/docs/index.md

 ### Why OpenWiki?

 - **Open Access**: All content on OpenWiki is open to the public.
 We encourage sharing, collaboration, and contribution from all who are passionate about expanding the knowledge base.
-- **Decentralization**: Centralized knowledge systems can limit access, restrict innovation, and stifle creativity.
-OpenWiki is a step towards breaking down those barriers by decentralizing information and ensuring it remains free and accessible.
+- **Open Source**: We believe in open source software and the power of community-driven development.
+OpenWiki is built on these principles, allowing anyone to contribute and improve the platform.
 - **Collaboration**: We welcome contributions from a wide range of disciplines and expertise.
 Whether you're an expert or an enthusiast, your insights and contributions can help expand our collective understanding.

 ## How to Contribute